twalker/mocki/readme.md

 ### TODO

-- use async or something to cleanup the async/conditional madness in list action.
-- double check error handling best practice
+-- double check error handling best practice
 - clean up this mess of a readme

 need to figure out how exactly I want to use it in app before I get too far.